Battle of Dresden: Aftermath

 On 27 August, General Vandamme received orders to advance on Pirna and bridge the Elbe there with his I Corps.
 This was accomplished in a pouring rain, without disturbing the Russians drawn up on the heights of Zehista.
-This advance by Vandamme ran into the midst of the allied forces withdrawing from Dresden and resulted in the Battle of Kulm three days later.
+This advance by Vandamme ran into the midst of the coalition forces withdrawing from Dresden and resulted in the Battle of Kulm three days later.
 After being attacked from all sides, Vandamme was eventually compelled to surrender.
 This loss along with the defeats of Marshal Oudinot and Marshal MacDonald at the Battle of Katzbach overshadowed Napoleon's victory at Dresden.

-Napoleon's old rival Jean Victor Marie Moreau, who had only recently returned from his banishment from the United States, was talking to the Tsar (who wished to see Napoleon defeated) and was mortally wounded in the battle, dying later on 2 September in Louny.
+Napoleon's old rival Jean Victor Marie Moreau, who had only recently returned from exile in the United States, was talking to the Tsar (who wished to see Napoleon defeated) and was mortally wounded in the battle, dying later on 2 September in Louny.

 Hoffman

 The author and composer E. T. A. Hoffmann happened to be in Dresden during the battle, being at the time employed by a locally based orchestra.
 On 22 August, after the end of the armistice, the Hoffmann Family was forced to relocate from their pleasant house in the suburbs into the town.
 During the next few days, as the battle raged, they experienced the ongoing bombardments.
 As Hoffman later recounted, many people were killed by shells directly in front of him.
 After the main battle was over, he visited the gory battlefield.
 His account can be found in Vision auf dem Schlachtfeld bei Dresden.